avivt/avivt/_pages/home.md

 I'm an assistant professor at Technion -- Israel Institute for Technology.

+My research focuses on AI and machine learning, with applications in robotics.
+My long term goal is to bring robots into human-centered domains such as homes and hospitals.
+Towards this goal, some fundamental questions need to be solved, such as how can machines learn models of their environments that are useful for performing tasks, and how to learn behavior from data in an interpretable and safe manner.
+Most of my work falls under the framework of reinforcement learning, and its connections to representation learning, planning, and risk-averse optimization.
+See my publications page for more details!

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">